Living As God’s People

 My Father is glorified by this: that you bear much fruit, and so prove to be My disciples (John 15:1-4, 8).

-This fruit we are to bear is not knowledge or great spiritual gifts.
+This fruit is not knowledge or great spiritual gifts.
 Knowledge is needed, study is good and spiritual gifts are needed but as Paul says they can be a cause for pride (1 Corinthians 8:1).
-Unless the knowledge and gifts we have bring about greater humility and produce fruit, the foremost of which is love, they are in vain (1 Corinthians 13:2).
+Unless the knowledge and gifts we have bring about greater humility and produce the fruit of the Spirit, the foremost of which is love, they are in vain (1 Corinthians 13:2).

 In the parable of the sower Jesus says: